RedhawkSDR/AmFmPmBasebandDemod/README.md

-# REDHAWK Basic Components AmFmPmBasebandDemod
+# REDHAWK Basic Components rh.AmFmPmBasebandDemod

 ## Description

-Contains the source and build script for the REDHAWK Basic Components AmFmPmBasebandDemod component.
+Contains the source and build script for the REDHAWK Basic Components rh.AmFmPmBasebandDemod component.
 This component performs angle demodulation on complex baseband input signals.

 ## Installation Instructions
 This asset requires the rh.dsp shared library.
 This must be installed in order to build and run this asset.